OpenZWave/qt-openzwave/docs/MQTT.md

 Node related information is published to `OpenZWave/<instance>/node/<nodeid>/`.
 See below for details on the most important parts of the Payload.

+## Node Payload

+The following fields are present in the Node Payload:

+### NodeID
+Type: Integer

+Description: The Node ID of the device on the Network

+### NodeQueryStage
+Type: - Enum

+Description: The Stage of the Interview process of a Node.
+The Target Stage would be Complete.

+Possible Values:
+** None ** - Interview Process has not started for this node ** ProtocolInfo ** - Obtaining basic Z-Wave Capabilities of this node from the controller ** Probe ** - Check if the Node is Alive/Awake
+** WakeUp ** - Setup Support for Wakeup Queues and Messages ** ManufacturerSpecific1 ** - Obtain Manufacturer/Product ID and Type Codes from device
+** NodeInfo ** - Obtain supported Command Classes from the Node ** NodePlusInfo ** - Obtain Z-Wave+ Relvent information if supported by the Node ** ManufacturerSpecific2 ** - Obtain Manufacturer/Product ID and Type Codes from device.
+** Versions ** - Get information about Firmware and CommandClass Versions ** Instances ** - Get Details about what instances/channels a device supports
+** Static ** - Obtain Values from the device that are static/don't change.
+** CacheLoad ** - Load information from the Cache File.
+If its a sleeping device, it will stay at this stage until the device wakes up
+** Associations ** - Refresh Association Groups and Memberships
+** Neighbors ** - Get the Neighbors List
+** Session ** - Get infrequently changing values from device ** Dynamic ** - Get Frequently changing values from device ** Configuration ** - Obtain Configuration Values from the device ** Complete ** - Interview Process is Complete.

+### isListening
+Type: Bool

+Description: If the Node is in constant listening mode.
+This usually indicates mains powered devices

+### isFlirs
+Type: Bool

+Description: If the Device Supports FLiRS (Frequent Listening) - The device periodically checks for messages for it.
+Requires the sending node/neighbors to support Beaming.
+Usually found on Locks

+### isBeaming
+Type: bool

+Description: If the node has the capability to "wake up" a FLiRS device.

+### isRouting
+Type: bool

+Description: If the Node is participating in routing messages on the Mesh Network.

+### isSecurityv1
+Type: bool

+Description: If the Device Supports the original version of encryption on Z-Wave.
+This is **NOT** S0 or S2 Security

+### isZWavePlus
+Type: bool

+Description: If the Device is a Z-Wave+ Device

+### isNIFRecieved
+Type: bool

+Description: If the NIF (Node Information Frame) has been recieved.
+This is part of the Interview process.

+### isAwake
+Type: bool

+Description: If the Node is Awake and Able to recieve messages

+### isFailed
+Type: book

+Description: If the Z-Wave Controller believes the node has failed. (eg, dead battery etc)

+### MetaData
+Type: Structure

+Description: MetaData about the Device, such as inclusion/exclusion data, product pictures, manuals etc

+The MetaData Fields are:

+#### OZWInfoURL
+Type: String

+Description: URL to the OZW Database Entry for this device.

+#### ZWAProductURL
+Type: String

+Description: URL to the Z-Wave Alliance Product Page

+#### ProductPIC
+Type: String

+Description: Filesystem/HTTP Path to the Product Picture.

+#### Description
+Type: String

+Description: Description of the device and its features.

+#### ProductManualURL
+Type: String

+Description: URL to the Product Manual

+#### ProcuctPageURL
+Type: String

+Description: URL the vendors website for the Device

+#### InclusionHelp
+Type: String

+Description: Instructions for performing inclusion in the Network

+#### ExclusionHelp
+Type: String

+Description: Instructions for performing exclusion of the device from a Network

+#### ResetHelp
+Type: String

+Description: Instructions for performing a factory reset of the device

+#### WakeupHelp
+Type: String

+Description: Instructions for Waking up the Device

+#### ProductSupportURL:
+Type: String

+Description: URL to the vendors support pages for the device

+#### Frequency:
+Type: String

+Description: Frequency/Region this device operates in.

+#### Name:
+Type: String

+Description: Long Version of the Product Name

+#### ProductPicBase64:
+Type: String

+Description: The Product Picture (200x200 resolution) encoded with base64.

+### Event
+Type: Enum

+Description: The Last Event that triggered a update to this payload.
+Please see the Notifications Topic for possible values

+### TimeStamp
+Type: Integer

+Description: The timestamp when this message was published

+### NodeManufacturerName
+Type: String

+Description: The Name of the Manufacturer of this device

+### NodeProductName
+Type: String

+Description: The Short Name of this product

+### NodeBasicString
+Type: String

+Description: The Basic Type of Node

+### NodeBasic
+Type: Integer

+Description: The Basic Type of the Node (as a Integer)

+### NodeGenericString
+Type: String

+Description: The Generic Function of this device

+### NodeGeneric
+Type: Integer

+Description: The Generic Function of this device (as a Integer)

+### NodeSpecificString
+Type: String

+Description: The Specific Function of this device

+### NodeSpecific
+Type: Integer

+Description: The Specific Function of this device

+### NodeManufactuerID
+Type: String

+Description: The Manufacturer ID of the device, in HEX

+### NodeProductType
+Type: String

+Description: The Product Type of the device, in HEX

+### NodeProductID
+Type: String

+Description: The Product ID of the device, in HEX

+### NodeBaudRate
+Type: Integer

+Description: THe Maximum Speed the device communicates on the network at

+### NodeVersion
+Type: Integer

+Description: The SDK Version of the Node.

+### NodeGroups
+Type: Integer

+Description: The Number of Association Groups the Node Supports

+### NodeName
+Type: String

+Description: The User Defined name of the Node.
+Only supported if the device has NodeNaming CommandClass

+### NodeLocation
+Type: String

+Description: The User Defined location of the Node.
+Only supported if the device has the NodeNaming CommandClass

+### NodeDeviceTypeString
+Type: String

+Description: The DeviceType of the Node.
+Only Supported if the Node is Z-Wave+

+### NodeDeviceType
+Type: integer

+Description: The DeviceType of the Node as a Integer.
+Only Supported if the Node is Z-Wave+

+### NodeRoleString
+Type: String

+Description: The Role of the Node in the Z-Wave Network.
+Only available if the device is Z-Wave+

+### NodeRole
+Type: integer

+Description: The Role of the Node as a integer in the Z-Wave Network.
+Only available if the device is Z-Wave+

+### NodePlusTypeString
+Type: String

+Description: The Type of Z-Wave+ Device this node is.
+Only available if the device is Z-Wave+

+### NodePlusType
+Type: String

+Description: The Type of Z-Wave+ Device as a integer this node is.
+Only available if the device is Z-Wave+

+### Neighbors
+Type: Array (Integers)

+Description: The Neighbors the Node can see.
+This is not the full routing table from a node and only a partial representation of how a node participates in the Mesh Network.
+You should not draw any conclusions about the effectiveness of your Mesh with this information alone without understaning how Z-Wave Mesh Networks and routing are performed.

+## Instance Payload
+The Instance Topic represents the different instances/channels/endpoints available on a Node.

+## CommandClass Payload
+The CommandClass Topic represents the different commandclasses a endpoint supports on the device.

+## Value Payload
+The Value Payload represent the individual values that a application can monitor/alter on a device.
+This is the Primary topic that Applications would interact with in order to get the status of different paramaters a device might expose, such as the state of a light, or power consumption

 # MQTT Commands